dkauf42/bayota/README.md

 │   └── ...
 │
 ├── jnotebooks             <- Jupyter notebooks for browser-based analyses │   └── ...
 │
+├── settings               <- specification of data output, graphics, and logging directory paths │   └── ...
+│
 ├── util                   <- PACKAGE for utility methods that haven't yet found a home elsewhere